-Rule 4, in Section 4.2, also describes in detail the practices of the police and fire-rescue departments for promotional examinations.
-While there may be some additional "tweaks" in Section 4.3 (police certifications and promotions) and Section 4.4 (fire-rescue certifications and promotions), these sections describe promotional processes as well as the required number of years in rank prior to eligibility for promotion.
+Rule 4, in Section 4.2, also describes in detail the practices of the police and firerescue departments for promotional examinations.
+While there may be some additional "tweaks" in Section 4.3 (police certifications and promotions) and Section 4.4 (fire-rescue certifications and promotions), these sections describe promotional processes as well as the Members of the Civil Service Board December 11, 2022 Page 3 required number of years in rank prior to eligibility for promotion.
 Section 4.4(c) allows the Board to establish promotional requirements for any new classified positions that may be established.
 This means that in such case, the Rules will not need to be amended any time there is a new classified position that is created by the City of Dallas.